 ESG risks reduce the purchase price

-Identified ESG risks increasingly need to be addressed post-acquisition.
+Risks that ESG consultants identify increasingly need to be addressed post-acquisition.
 That means if extensive financial resources are required for the transformation, these should be taken into account when drafting the business case and determining the value creation potential.

 The termination of an M&A process due to ESG risks is usually only the last resort but is expected to become increasingly common.
 More often, ESG risks are and will be used as part of negotiations of purchase price or guarantees/indemnities.